chembl/surechembl-data-client/README.md

 Back file loading should be performed once for each historic year, while front-file loading should be performed every day.

-## Set up the default parameters
+## Set database connection parameters

-The update script requires parameters for database connectivity and a working directory, however default parameters are provided.
+The update script requires parameters for database connectivity, however default parameters are provided.
 These default can be changed by modifying the 'default' parameter as it appears in the following lines in the script:

     parser.add_argument('--db_host',     metavar='dh', type=str,  help='Host where the database can be found',     default="127.0.0.1")
     parser.add_argument('--db_port',     metavar='do', type=str,  help='Port over which the database is accessed', default="1521")
     parser.add_argument('--db_name',     metavar='dn', type=str,  help='Database name (for connection string)',    default="XE")

-    parser.add_argument('--working_dir', metavar='w',  type=str,  help='Working directory for downloaded files',   default="/tmp/schembl_ftp_data")
+## Set the working directory

+The update script also requires a working directory, the default being:

+    /tmp/schembl_ftp_data

+The default can be overridden using a parameter, or changed in the same way as the database connection defaults.

+NOTE: the working directory will be cleaned each time the update script is run.

 ## Loading the backfile